-VICTA are currently working with the team at the Duke of Edinburgh Award to develop an adapted DofE Award programme for young people who are visually impaired.
+VICTA worked with the team at the Duke of Edinburgh’s Award in 2017 and 2018 to successfully deliver a Bronze DofE Award programme for young people who are visually impaired.

 It is awarded as recognition of a young person’s successful journey of self-discovery and development.
 Its balanced programme develops the whole person – mind, body and soul, in an environment of social interaction and team working.